Creamy Feta Dill Spinach Dip with Crispy Zucchini Medallions, 3 points+

 IMG_6009

-As you saw on Sunday, Tracey of TJ’s Test Kitchen got Feta Upped with me in the kitchen!
-We worked together to develop an entire FETA LINE up ~ appetizer plus dip, one of the BEST SALADS I’ve ever had in my life and Grilled Pizza!
+As you saw on Sunday, we got Feta Upped in the kitchen!
+We worked together to develop an entire feta line up ~ appetizer plus dip, one of the best salads I’ve ever had in my life and Grilled Pizza!

 So, we improvised ~ flattened our balls out and Zucchini Medallions were born!